-Powell has written and exhibited extensively on the international stage, with past projects including a major showing of Art & Language at MoMA PS1, New York, with Professor Michael Corris, and has curated and organised shows by luminaries such as Claude Cahun, Hans-Peter Feldmann, Michael Craig-Martin, Jake and Dinos Chapman, Avis Newman, Coracle Press, Alfredo Jaar, John Craske, Roger Ackling, Ana Maria Pacheco and Ian Hamilton Finlay.
-In 2016 Powell was appointed to the Board of the Museum of Contemporary Art, Beijing, China.
-The recent ‘Mutator’ show with Professor William Latham was originated for Norwich but toured to the Venice Biennale 2017 and the Hermitage in St. Petersburg.
+Powell has written and exhibited extensively on the international stage, with past projects including a major showing of Art & Language at MoMA PS1, New York, with Professor Michael Corris, and has curated and organised shows by the likes of Claude Cahun, Hans-Peter Feldmann, Tess, Jaray, Michael Craig-Martin, Jake and Dinos Chapman, Damien Hirst, Alison Wilding, Alfredo Jaar, John Craske, Roger Ackling, Ana Maria Pacheco and Ian Hamilton Finlay.
+In 2018 Powell worked with Mario Codognato and the Houghton Estate to bring Damien Hirst’s ‘Hymn’ to Norwich and subsequently, ‘Erl King’ by Sir Anthony Caro.
+The ‘Mutator’ show with Professor William Latham was originated for Norwich but was included in the 57th Venice Biennale and the Hermitage in St. Petersburg.

 Born Manchester, England 1961.
 Based in Norfolk, England and Emilia-Romagna, Italy.